 Roots of Mindfulness & Compassion Theme: Practicing Together.
 The practices led, and the talks by Tim and Robin, will focus on the ways mindfulness and compassion support each other as we grow, learn, and transform through practicing together once again at retreat.

-This Live Online retreat will be held mostly in silence and will include a series of gently guided mindfulness practices including sitting meditation, walking meditation, gentle yoga, and the body scan, as well as compassion cultivation and loving kindness meditations.
+This residential retreat will be held mostly in silence and will include a series of gently guided mindfulness and self-compassion practices including sitting meditation, walking meditation, gentle yoga, the body scan, loving-kindness, and other compassion practices.

-Before practicing for nearly a full week we recommend that you have experience with mindfulness or related contemplative practices.
-The retreat is designed first for graduates of the intensive 8-week classes in Mindful Self-Compassion and Mindfulness-Based Stress Reduction and should also be fine for those who have tasted mindfulness or meditation in teacher-led classes, retreats, or meditation centers.
+Before practicing for a full week we recommend that you have experience with mindfulness or related contemplative practices.
+The retreat is designed first for graduates of the intensive 8-week Mindfulness-Based Stress Reduction class and should also be fine for those who have tasted mindfulness or meditation in teacher-led classes, retreats, or meditation centers.
 Contact us if you have questions about whether this retreat will be appropriate for you.

 Rev. Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest

+$890 - $1290 Sliding Scale Tuition.
 We also have special Scholarship Tuition options available for those unable to pay at the low end of the sliding scale.
 Food, lodging, and teachings are included in our all-inclusive registration fees.
-There is an additional surcharge for some lodging options (see below).
+There is an additional surcharge ($50 - $100) for some lodging options (see below).